eQualityTime/projectreal/index.markdown

 >  Many young people feel that their favourite Influencers understand them better than their friends do (O’Neil-Hart & Blumenstein, 2016).

-So to build these resources, we arranged for influencers to give a serious of talks and Q&A sessions to groups of students and worked with those students to co-create session plans (which included asking the influencers to record short snippets on their area of expertise).
+So to build these resources, we arranged for influencers to give a series of talks and Q&A sessions to groups of students and worked with those students to co-create session plans (which included asking the influencers to record short snippets on their area of expertise).
 As a result, the resources below are informed by expert opinion and also set at an ideal level for the students to appreciate and understand.

 <div>
 <img src="{{site.baseurl}}/assets/in1.png" style="max-width:30%;float:left" alt="A portrait shot of one of our influencers"/>
 <img src="{{site.baseurl}}/assets/in2.png" style="max-width:30%;float:left" alt="A portrait shot of one of our influencers"/>
 <img src="{{site.baseurl}}/assets/in3.png" style="max-width:30%;float:left" alt="A portrait shot of one of our influencers"/>
-<p style="clear:both;text-align: center;"> <i>Three of our influencers: Phoebe, Bushra, </i></p>
+<p style="clear:both;text-align: center;"> <i>Three of our influencers: Phoebe, Bushra, Harriotte.</i></p>
 </div>